Pinafore/fact-repetition/README.md

 1. If you are using `conda`, consider creating a new environment, and make sure to run `conda install pip` so that the following dependencies are installed for your environment.
-2. Install dependencies with `pip install -r requirements.txt`.
+2. Install dependencies with `poetry install`.
 3. Install Spacy module with `python -m spacy download en_core_web_lg`.

 ## PostgreSQL server